National Tourism Strategy For 2020s On Cards - UrduPoint

 National Tourism Strategy For 2020s On Cards

-A 10-year road-map is in the offing to invigorate tourism industry which has been striving during several decades, to ensure maximum utilization of its huge resources for sustained economic growth, poverty alleviation and reduced social inequalities

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Jan, 2020 ) :A 10-year road-map is in the offing to invigorate tourism industry which has been striving during several decades, to ensure maximum utilization of its huge resources for sustained economic growth, poverty alleviation and reduced social inequalities.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jan, 2020 ) :A ten-years road-map is in the offing to invigorate tourism industry which has been striving during several decades, to ensure maximum utilization of its huge resources for sustained economic growth, poverty alleviation and reduced social inequalities.

 Pakistan Tehreek-e-Insaf government, after coming into the power, had assigned this task to Pakistan Tourism Development Corporation (PTDC) to harness the sector's potential under a multi-pronged strategy.

-The PTDC, moving forward briskly, had drafted the National Tourism Strategy (NTS) draft after holding multiple consultative sessions with tourism experts of public and private sectors, an official source in the corporation told APP on Thursday.
+The PTDC, moving forward briskly, had drafted the National Tourism Strategy (NTS) draft after holding multiple consultative sessions with tourism experts of public and private sectors, an official source in the corporation told APP.

 He said a final meeting of all the tourism stakeholders would be called shortly to give the NTS' draft a final shape.